DreamyLynn/opac-bluemap-integration/README.md

-# OPaC BlueMap
+# OpenPaC BlueMap - Remapped

 This mod will show land claims from the [Open Parties and Claims](https://modrinth.com/mod/open-parties-and-claims) mod in the maps from the [BlueMap](https://modrinth.com/mod/bluemap) mod.

-This has currently only been tested on 1.19.2, but may work on newer versions.
+# Will you support \<Version\>?

+Probably, please open an issue.

 ## Usage